Anas Altikriti: Relationship with Muslim Brotherhood and Hamas

+Comments on Hamas

+In a video recorded in November, 2023, Altikriti was asked about the Gaza war hostage crisis.

+He said: “The taking of hostages is a very important part of any strategic sort of military action or act of resistance or the such because for every hostage you can then negotiate.
+You have personnel who are vital and crucial at least in your thinking and your mind to your adversary, to your enemy, so it’s a negotiating power".
+He similarly denied that Hamas raped Israeli women, calling the allegations "a lie".

 Closure of bank accounts

 Altikriti's UK bank accounts were closed by HSBC in August 2014 along with those of a number of Muslim organizations, including the Cordoba Foundation.
 According to the BBC, "the bank said it was applying a programme of strategic assessments to all of its businesses after a $1.9bn fine in 2012 over poor money-laundering controls."
 The only reason given for closure was: "the provision of banking service ... now falls outside of our risk appetite".
 The Charity Commission stated that it was not investigating any of the Muslim organizations with whom HSBC terminated its relationship.